Leaf-Agriculture/docs/docs/beta_input_endpoints.md

 &nbsp<span class="badge badge--success">GET</span>  `/products/search`

 Search for products by name, partial values are supported.
-Agrian and CDMS products are currently available to everyone, and John Deere products from the Operation Center at the API Owner level.
+Agrian and CDMS products are currently available to everyone, and John Deere products from the Operation Center at the Leaf User level.

 | Parameter (to filter by) | Values                                                                             |
 |--------------------------|------------------------------------------------------------------------------------|